MicrosoftDocs/architecture-center/docs/example-scenario/security/security-log-retention-azure-data-explorer-content.md

 Keep the following points in mind when you implement this solution.

+### Scalability considerations

+Consider these scalability issues:

-### Data export method
+#### Data export method

-If you need to export a large amount of data from Log Analytics, you may reach Event Hubs capacity limits.
-To avoid this situation, you can export data from Log Analytics into Blob Storage.
-Then you can use Azure Data Factory workloads to periodically export the data into Azure Data Explorer.
+If you need to export a large amount of data from Log Analytics, you might reach Event Hubs capacity limits.
+To avoid this situation:

+- Export data from Log Analytics into Blob Storage.
+- Use Azure Data Factory workloads to periodically export the data into Azure Data Explorer.

 By using this method, you can copy data from Data Factory only when the data nears its retention limit in Sentinel or Log Analytics.
 As a result, you avoid duplicating the data.
 For more information, see [Export data from Log Analytics into Azure Data Explorer][Export data from Log Analytics into Azure Data Explorer].

-### Query usage and audit preparedness
+#### Query usage and audit preparedness

 Generally, you keep data in the cold cache in your Azure Data Explorer cluster.
 This approach minimizes your cluster cost and is sufficient for most Azure Data Explorer queries that involve data from previous months.
-But when you query large data ranges, you may need to scale out the cluster and load the data into the hot cache.
+But when you query large data ranges, you might need to scale out the cluster and load the data into the hot cache.

 You can use the hot window feature of the hot cache policy for this purpose.
 You can also use this feature when you audit long-term data.
-When you use the hot window, you may need to scale your cluster up or out to make room for more data in the hot cache.
+When you use the hot window, you might need to scale your cluster up or out to make room for more data in the hot cache.
 After you've finished querying the large data range, change the hot cache policy to reduce your computing cost.

 By turning on the optimized autoscale feature in your Azure Data Explorer cluster, you can optimize your cluster size based on the caching policy.
 For more information on querying cold data in Azure Data Explorer, see [Query cold data with hot windows][Query cold data with hot windows].

-### Ingesting custom logs

-Log Analytics doesn't currently support exporting custom log tables.
-In this scenario, you can use Azure Logic Apps to export data from Log Analytics workspaces.
-For more information, see [Archive data from Log Analytics workspace to Azure Storage using Logic Apps][Archive data from Log Analytics workspace to Azure storage using Logic App].

-### Log archiving
+### Performance considerations

-If you need to store security data for a long time or for an unlimited period, export these logs to Storage.
+If you need to store security data for a long time or for an unlimited period, export the logs to Storage.
 Azure Data Explorer supports continuous exporting of data.
 By using this functionality, you can export data to Storage in compressed, partitioned Parquet format.
 You can then seamlessly query that data.
 For more information, see [Continuous data export overview][Continuous data export overview].

 ## Deploy this scenario